JazzED Detroit

 + Workshops

-The Carr Center - A New Standard
+The Carr Center - Roots and Rhythm

-Presented by: Sarah Whitaker
+Presented by: Laura Simone

-Presented by: Chuck Newsome
+Presented by: Marion Hayden

 Detroit Symphony Orchestra - Rhythm Section Chemistry: Let’s Groove, Let’s Speak, Let’s Support